lianyangyang0608-boop/Turn-Your-Home-Energy-Data-into-an-AI-Weekly-Report/README.md

 Before importing the Blueprint, you need:

-- **ecoMain** energy monitor
 - **Home Assistant**
-- ecoMain energy entities available in Home Assistant
+- A smart energy meter with **energy statistics**
-- Home Assistant Recorder / statistics
+- Long-term statistics enabled
-- a compatible **Home Assistant Conversation Agent**
+- A compatible **Home Assistant Conversation Agent**
 - an API key or local model required by your selected AI provider
 - **HACS** if your chosen AI integration is installed through HACS

-The dashboard shown in this repository is optional.
+Examples of suitable meters include:
+- enecess ecoMain
+- Shelly Pro 3EM
+- IoTaWatt
+- Eastron SDM-series meters
+- other meters that expose cumulative energy data to Home Assistant

+The Blueprint does not directly depend on a specific meter.

 ---

-# 🤖 AI Conversation Agent
+## 🤖 AI Conversation Agent

 The Blueprint uses Home Assistant's `conversation.process` action to send the weekly energy statistics to a selected Conversation Agent.

 This means the project is **not tied to one specific AI model**.

-## DeepSeek used in this demo
+### DeepSeek used in this demo

 The demonstration shown in this repository uses **DeepSeek Conversation** as the AI conversation agent.